SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ```

-As an exercise we let you browse the methods `printString` on class `Object` and `print:` on class `Stream`.
+As an exercise, we let you browse the methods `printString` on class `Object` and `print:` on class `Stream`.

 ### Rolling a die handle

-Now we can define the rolling of a die handle by simply summing the result of rolling each of its dice.
+Now we can define the rolling of a die handle by simply summing the results of rolling each of its dice.
 Implement the `roll` method of the `DieHandle` class.
 This method must collect the results of rolling each dice of the handle and sum them.

 You may want to have a look at the method `sum` in the class `Collection` or use a simple loop.